microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 * [Power Pages Security Controls](https://learn.microsoft.com/en-us/power-pages/security/power-pages-security)

-# Power Platform / D365 Endpoint URLs
+# Power Platform / Dynamics 365 Endpoint URLs
-Use the following public documentation page to get the full list of internet URLs to allow for Power Platform and D365 cloud services.
+Use the following public documentation page to get the full list of internet URLs to allow for Power Platform and Dynamics 365 cloud services.
 Make sure to filter to your US Government cloud region (i.e. GCC, GCC High or DOD).

 * [Power Platform Government Endpoint URLs for Allow List](https://learn.microsoft.com/en-us/power-platform/admin/online-requirements#internet-urls-to-allow)
 * [Dynamics 365 Government Endpoint URLs for Allow List](https://learn.microsoft.com/en-us/power-platform/admin/microsoft-dynamics-365-government#dynamics-365-us-government-urls)

-# Power Platform / D365 IP Ranges
+# Power Platform / Dynamics 365 IP Ranges
-Use the following Azure for Government service tags to get the IP ranges that Power Platform / D365 use for GCC, GCC High and DOD cloud regions.
+Use the following Azure for Government service tags to get the IP ranges that Power Platform / Dynamics 365 use for GCC, GCC High and DOD cloud regions.
 You can find the full list of Azure for Government IP Ranges in the following document,

 * [Azure for Government IP Ranges](https://www.microsoft.com/en-us/download/details.aspx?id=57063)